-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City.
-Commonwealth or Nation: (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other d according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
+CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
 8. MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
 9. Nominator Organization Date_Jan.
-19th, 2021 Name with Title Celeste Morello, MS, MA Email n/a Street Address 1234 South Sheridan St Telephone_215-334-6008 City, State, and Postal Code Philadelphia, PA 19147 Nominator $\Box$ is $\checkmark$ is not the property owner.
-PHC USE ONLY Date of Receipt: 1/19/2021 - 7/6/2021 ✓ Correct-Complete ☐ Incorrect-Incomplete Date of Notice Issuance: 7/30/2021 Date: 7/6/2021 Property Owner at Time of Notice: Name: Mercy Vocational High School Address: 2900 W Hunting Park Ave City: Philadelphia State: PA Postal Code: 19129 Date(s) Reviewed by the Committee on Historic Designation on: Date(s) Reviewed by the Historical Commission: Date of Final Action: Designated Rejected 12/7/18
+19th, 2021 Name with Title Celeste Morello, MS, MA Email ^{n/a} Street Address 1234 South Sheridan St Telephone_215-334-6008 City, State, and Postal Code Philadelphia, PA 19147 Nominator \Box is \checkmark is not the property owner.
+PHC USE ONLY Date of Receipt: 1/19/2021 Date: 7/6/2021 ✓ Correct-Complete ☐ Incorrect-Incomplete Date of Notice Issuance: 7/30/2021 Date: Property Owner at Time of Notice: Name: Mercy Vocational High School Address: 2900 W Hunting Park Ave City: Philadelphia State: PA Postal Code: 19129 Date(s) Reviewed by the Committee on Historic Designati Date(s) Reviewed by the Historical Commission: 10/14/2022 Date of Final Action: 10/14/2022; Criteria D, E, H. Contributing portion of building, front block only (front and side elevations, roof and massing).
+Excludes rear elevation.
+Il Rejected 12/7/18